Open daily 9am-5 pm, 7 days a week.

 Please see our tour pages for tour distance, boat ride time, depth, and other tour related information.

-The cave is 57 degrees year round.
-You may need a jacket during the underground boat ride.
+The cave is 55 degrees year round.
+You may appreciate a jacket or long sleeves during the underground boat ride.
 Good walking shoes are recommended.
 However, most anything without high heels should be fine.
 Thong sandals and flip flops are not suitable.